wtchen/datatools-ui/docs/user/editor/calendars.md

 **Note**: At least one route, pattern and calendar must have been created to edit schedules.

-## Documentation Video
+## Tutorial Video: Creating Calendars
-Please see below for a walkthrough of the general steps outlined above.
+The following video demonstrates the points outlined above.
 <iframe
     width="560"
     height="315"